AlexiaDelorme/project-spacex/testing/TESTING.md

     - When hovered over, the background color should get darker.
     - When clicked, it should take the user further down on the home page: where the travel agency is presented.
 - [x] Confirm that all the pictures on the home page loaded successfully, including the ones for passengers testimonials.
-- [x] Confirm that the following information is on the page:
+- [x] Confirm that the following information is available on the page:
     - innovative concept of the travel company
     - categories of trips (individuals & scientists)
-    - statistics on our trips
+    - statistics
-    - testimonials of passengers
+    - testimonials
     - button to browse trips
 - [x] At the bottom of the home page, get to the 'Book Your Next Trip' button
     - When hovered over, the background color should turn white.